ecbme4040/e4040-2020FALL-PROJECT-CRKY-CJR2198/README.md

 Specify the discriminator dictionary using the discriminator dictionary (see examples in notebooks).

+Stride in the final layer must be set manually in ModelFunctions.py.

 Specify a tf.keras.losses.BinaryCrossentropy(from_logits=True) object.
 Set reduction=tf.keras.losses.Reduction.NONE for distributed training.

 Create the DCGAN model by calling the constructor: